efemberg11/GeoModel_rmakhman/README.md

 ### Build tree

-By default, only the base classes will be built:
+By default, only the base classes are built:

 - GeoModelCore
   - GeoModelKernel